Resident engagement

 Coffee Breaks

-We will be reinstating our coffee breaks from July 2025, which will be held by your Housing Officer and/or a Repairs Officer.
+Our coffee breaks will be held by your Housing Officer.
 These breaks will be held up to three times per year and will take approximately one hour.

-The coffee breaks may also be attended by additional agencies including AgeUK, Wiltshire Farm Foods and Arun Wellbeing and Community Safety teams who may hold activities and informative talks on subjects that encourage independent living, such as health, wellbeing and lifestyle support groups, technology skills and assistance and familiar games such as bingo and bites!
+The coffee breaks may also be attended by additional agencies including, AgeUK, Arun Wellbeing and Community Safety teams who may hold activities and informative talks on subjects that encourage independent living, such as health, wellbeing and lifestyle support groups, technology skills and assistance and familiar games such as bingo and bites!

 If you live in one of our sheltered schemes, please come along to one of our coffee breaks and talk to us about any issues that may be arising in your scheme or gather together to think of additional activities we might be able to assist in arranging.